brisingraerowing/Windows-API-Code-Pack/source/WindowsAPICodePack/Core/README.md

 ```

 Note: you might have to restart Visual Studio as the DLLs seems to be cached in memory and rebuilding your project doesn't seem to be enough in some cases.

-**DirectX**

-The DirectX package will work under x86 and x64 configuration platforms but not for AnyCPU platform (because there is no such platform for C++/CLI projects).
-Consequently, the package will purposefully fail the build and tell you why it did.

-Note: package is here for historical reasons, it is highly recommended to use [SharpDX](http://sharpdx.org/) instead.